chauhanr/go-building-blocks/routines/readme.md

 ```
 The semaphore pattern used here can also be used to keep the number of parallel processes equal to the number of cores the machine has.
 This will allow for only the processes equal to the number of cores to run in parallel.

-* **Pattern 2: Processing larger amount of data serially but parallely**
+* **Pattern 2: Processing larger amount of data serially but parallelly**

-If we have a large chunck of data that we need to process and we can break them into chunks. we could parallely process them using the chaining process.
+If we have a large chunk of data that we need to process and we can break them into chunks. we could parallelly process them using the chaining process.

 ```
 func SerialProcessData (in <-chan *Data, out <- chan *Data){